Japanese steel company purchasing Pittsburgh-based U.S. Steel in deal worth nearly $15 billion

 This deal with Nippon has been unanimously approved by the Board of Directors at both companies and is expected to be complete in the second or third quarter of 2024.
 The deal still needs approval from U.S. Steel shareholders.

+- Pittsburgh-based Esmark makes offer for US Steel, sets up bidding contest for iconic steelmaker

-The companies will be holding a conference call at 8 a.m. to discuss details of the deal.
+The companies will be held a conference call at 8 a.m.
+Monday to discuss details of the deal.

 Earlier this year, U.S. Steel said it was considering a sale and had received multiple buyout offers after rejecting an unsolicited offer from rival Cleveland-Cliffs worth just over $7 billion.